 Our first goal for revising the paper is to study indicators of firm quality beyond Tobin's q.
 Standard and Poor's Transparency International provides a cross section of many governance and disclosure quality indicators and an overall index for some firms as of 2000 and is used in Doidge, Karolyi, and Stulz (2007).
 Aggarwal, Erel, Ferreira, and Matos (2011) create an annual 2004 to 2008 index of 41 firm-level governance measures.
 The underlying series are from RiskMetrics and are detailed in Aggarwal, Erel, Stulz, and Williamson (2009).
 We have access to these series but the coverage of our sample firms is poor, particularly firms from China.
-We will use sources like Worldscope, Mergent Online, and SDC to construct measures of concentrated ownership and control following Ayyagari and Doidge (2010) and Liao (2011).
 We will also measure disclosure environment for each firm-year with information from I/B/E/S, specifically, the number of analysts providing forecasts, the standard deviation of those forecasts, and the absolute value of the percent earnings surprise.